Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 Panoramic Vision

-The dashboard should have a squircle steering wheel and a large, tablet-like horizontal central display featuring matrix backlight technology attached to it.
+The dashboard is expected to feature a squircle steering wheel alongside a large, tablet-like horizontal central display equipped with matrix backlight technology.
 Instead of an instrument cluster, a curved digital display called ‘BMW Panoramic Vision’ placed further ahead and covering the entire width of the windscreen would show the driver the essential driving information.

 BMW Panoramic Vision projects information with a higher light intensity and contrast onto a dark-tinted area at the bottom of the windscreen, which results in a sharp image that’s easy to read.
 It reduces distraction during driving and thus improves safety.